Jeff Larmer

 Jeffrey Larmer (born November 10, 1962) is a Canadian former professional ice hockey player who played 158 games in the National Hockey League.
 He played with the Colorado Rockies, New Jersey Devils and the Chicago Black Hawks.

+After his hockey career, he started teaching at Connaught Public School, and then later, he switched to Mountain View Elementary School in Collingwood Ontario before retiring in 2022.

 Larmer was born in Peterborough, Ontario.
 As a youth, he played in the 1975 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Peterborough.
 Larmer holds the record for most points in a Memorial Cup, having scored 16 points in the 1982 Memorial Cup.
 The record was tied by Guy Rouleau in 1986.

 He is the younger brother of the former NHL star Steve Larmer.